bellagracefinck/trend_cycle/README.md

 The field of fashion trend forecasting has existed for decades, but recent strides in natural language processing and AI have opened countless doors for opportunities to fortify the primarily qualitative work done by forecasting agencies and consumers alike.
 Through a thorough analysis of Vogue Runway's archive of Ready-to-Wear collections from the past 34 years, this project aims to answer one question:

->How successful are natural language processing efforts at recognizing the trend cycle in action, identifying the characteristics of fashion designers who achieve long-term success, and using the two to predicting trends and deisgner longevity alike?
+>How successful are natural language processing efforts at recognizing the trend cycle in action, identifying the characteristics of fashion designers who achieve long-term success, and using the two to predict trends and deisgner longevity alike?